Daniel Cates

-Daniel Cates (born November 14, 1989) also known as jungleman12 or w00ki3z. is a professional poker player from the United States, once considered to be one of the best heads-up No Limit Texas Hold 'em players in the world.
-As of 2014, his online cash game earnings at Full Tilt Poker and PokerStars are over US$11 million.
-In 2010, he won over $5 million making him the biggest winner for the year.
+Daniel Cates (born November 14, 1989) also known as Jungleman, jungleman12 or w00ki3z. is a professional poker player from the United States, once considered to be one of the best heads-up No Limit Texas Hold 'em players in the world.
+By 2014, his online cash game earnings at Full Tilt Poker and PokerStars was over US$11 million.
+In 2010, he won over $5 million, making him the biggest winner for the year.

 Personal life

 Cates was born and raised in Bowie, Maryland, and began playing poker at the age of 17.
 He has said that at first he was a big loser and even took a job at McDonald's in order to refuel his bankroll.
 He describes his childhood as "weird, a bit aloof and mostly spent alone".
 He spent much of his time playing Command and Conquer and had an uncontrollable obsession with video games.
 He studied Economics at the University of Maryland before dropping out of college to make poker a full-time career.